lamlam98765/R_Optimization-Simulation/README.md

 - Additional note: This is just one approach, for this task we can also other methods like Shrinking method (Ridge, Lasso) or Machine Learning model.
 - For discrete optimization we can apply more complex method like simulated annealing or genetic algorithm.

-## Task 3: Perform Monte Carlo algorithm to estimate matter of interest.
+## Task 3: Monte Carlo algorithm for estimation

 I include rmd file and html file.
 Please head to https://htmlpreview.github.io/ and paste html link to see the preview.